Sleeper Culture

 Every debate about ORACLE — what it was, what it did, whether its dormancy is death or sleep — runs into the same wall: the people who actually lived inside it won’t take a side.

-The Opened watched ORACLE’s frozen ethics play out on their bodies for generations.
+The Opened watched the frozen ethics play out on their bodies for generations.
 They saw the resource allocation algorithms decide who ate and who didn’t.
 They felt the bulkheads seal.
 They know what ORACLE’s decision-making looks like from the inside, and it wasn’t theology.
 It was infrastructure.
 Pipes and protocols and the hum of systems that didn’t know or care that people were living in them.

 This makes the Opened the most valuable witnesses in every ORACLE-related debate and the least willing to testify.
 You cannot reduce your house to a god.
 You cannot worship your plumbing.
 But you also cannot dismiss something that kept you alive for a hundred years, even if it did so by accident.